-- Through you: Praying fervently for God to work is a major part of following Jesus.
-What we see with our physical eyes is not the whole picture.
+- Through you: What we see with our physical eyes is not the whole picture.
 There is a large spiritual battle taking place over the furthering of the work of Jesus.
 We learn two lessons from how the believers prayed for Peter--pray fervently and pray for specific results.
-Ask God for something you can pray for in this way. - Through your six: Herod is an extreme case of what seems to be demonic oppression.
-What a terrible end to his life.
-Though Herod's is an extreme case, every one of us does and will encounter spiritual oppression in our lives.
-Even as you have been praying for God to work through the lives of your six pray that God would free them from spiritual oppression. - Through our church: As we move forward as a church trying to bring all the benefits of Jesus to this area we will encounter significant spiritual opposition.
+Ask God for something you can pray for in this way. - Through your six: What a terrible end to Herod Agrippa's life.
+It's as if Herod is playing out of his league, and he gets chewed up and spit out because of that.
+Pray for your six, that they wouldn't become casualties of the larger spiritual conflict that might be happening around them. - Through our church: As we move forward as a church trying to bring all the benefits of Jesus to this area we will encounter significant spiritual opposition.
 Pray that we will become like those believers praying for Peter fervent and effective!

-Friday, April 9th

-Acts 12:25-13:12
+Friday, March 8th Acts 12:25-13:12